vegfall/pg3402_exam/README.md

 - [x] Implement method for frontend to loop through questions
 - [x] Add actuator and consul to current services
 - [x] Add gateway to backend
+- [ ] Add a way to create a new quiz session
+- [ ] Store quiz session in a database
 - [ ] Add a backend service to check and provide results
 - [ ] Add AI service with asynchronous communication
 - [ ] Setup API call message to openai to get desired data